LouisDelbosc/Livres/PartOne.md

 ##Chapter 2
 ##Multi-arm Bandits

-The n-armed bandits is a classical problem were we can experiment and explain some of classicals reinforcement issues.
+The n-armed bandits is a classical problem were we can experiment and explain some of classical reinforcement issues.
 You have n one-armed bandit (casino machines) and you try to know with which you'll get more gain.

 In this chapter we study the evaluative aspect of reinforcement learning in simplified setting, one that does not involve learning to act in more than one situation.
-We call this *nonassociative* setting.
+We call this *non-associative* setting.

 ###2.1 An n-Armed Bandit Problem

 Quick problem presentation:
 - You have n different options or actions possible
   - each choice give you a numerical reward chosen from a stationary probability distribution
-- You objectif is to maximize the expected total reward over some time period
+- Your goal is to maximize the expected total reward over some time period
   - for example 1000 selections or a time steps

 We assume we do not have access to the value of each action.
 We are confronted to the **exploration-exploitation dilemma**.
 - *Exploitation*: Taking the best reward known
-- *Exploration*: Try to explore the unknow space of action to find better reward
+- *Exploration*: Try to explore the unknown space of action to find better reward

 It is essential to know when to explore and when to exploit.